satsandy01/Language-Identifier/README.txt

 		Alternatively, to specify training size to 10000 (for example), java Identifier 10000

+The program starts with training on the languages and then prompts to provide the name of a test document.
+Once you provide it, the Identifier will score and predict its language.

 To add another language:

 	1. Download the corpus for that language.